ivanchubb/ivan.chubb.dev/docs/hobbies.md

 ## Science Fiction

+Top 5 books:
+1. Children of Time by Adrian Tchaikovsky
+2. The Forever War by Joe Haldeman
+3. Old Man's War by John Scalzi
+4. Ender's Game by Orson Scott Card
+5. Starship Troopers by Robert Heinlein

 ## Capture the Flags (CTFs)

 CTFs are a fun way to force yourself into creative thinking, break up the monotony of structured training, and gamify learning.
 Sometimes they can be [awesome](https://www.youtube.com/watch?v=L2C8rVO2lAg), and other times they can be [terrible](https://www.youtube.com/watch?v=lxJpKUoX-6E), but i've never walked away from one without learning something new.